Kicksecure/security-misc/README.md

 -   Entirely disables the SysRq key so that the Secure Attention Key (SAK) can no longer be utilised.

+-   Provide option to disable unprivileged user namespaces as they can lead to privilege escalation.

 -   Restrict kernel profiling and the performance events system to `CAP_PERFMON`.

 -   Randomise the addresses (ASLR) for mmap base, stack, VDSO pages, and heap.